bajohn/rf2/README.md

 ## TODO
+- Finish service refactor!
+State of all moveables should remain in the moveableService.
+Room component should just display these states
 - playernamedialog- get player name to player service after entered- maybe trigger the dialog from the component level to avoid a circular dependency in services
 - Write out logical game flow!